dlang-tour/english/multithreading/synchronization-sharing.md

 *thread local storage* (TLS) and each thread gets its own variable.

-`synchronized` blocks allow to instruct the compiler to create  a critical section that can only be entered by one thread at a time.
+`synchronized` blocks are used to tell the compiler to create  a critical section that can only be entered by one thread at a time.